Losmandy Porta-Jib Setup Guide

-The Losmandy Porta-Jib takes approximately 10-20 minutes to set up and can be done by one person, but for safety we recommend two people.
+The Losmandy Porta-Jib takes approximately 10-20 minutes to set up and can be done by one person, but for safety we recommend two people if you are not familiar with it.

 We will start by setting up the spider dolly.
 Remove the dolly base from the case and slightly loosen all the screws.

-Unscrew the 2 screws that allow the legs to fold out completely and move them out to the 3 leg position.
-Reinstall these 2 screws, tighten down all the screws and flip the whole thing over.
+Remove the two screws that allow the two outer legs to swivel out, and move them out to the 3 leg position (as indicated by the markings on the dolly base).
+Reinstall these two screws, then tighten all other screws and flip the entire thing over.

-Install the wheels into the end of the tube and use the screw down feet to attach securely.
+Install a wheel into the end of each tube and use the bolt-down feet to attach securely.
 Do this for all 3 wheels.

-Remove the ground feet off the tripod and raise the tripod approximately 50cm.
-Place the tripod onto the spider dolly and secure using the rubber fasteners on the feet.
+Remove the ground feet from the tripod and raise the tripod approximately 50cm.
+Place the tripod onto the spider dolly - each leg sits in one of the feet you attached in the previous step.
+Secure the tripod using the rubber fasteners on the feet.

 Extend the turnbuckle to its maximum length and hook it into the eye bolt on the spider dolly base.
 Raise the legs up on the tripod so that they take up slack on the cable.
 Ensure the tripod is level using the bubble level located in the top of the tripod.
 Once level, tighten down the leg locks at the top of the tripod.